qtalr/lab-00/README.md

-# Lab 00: writing with code
+# Lab 00: Writing with code

 <!-- NOTE:
 You can preview this README.md document by clicking the 'Preview' button in the RStudio toolbar.
 The rendered document will appear in the 'Viewer' pane to the right as a formatted report.